elsirleem/elsirleem/README.md

 - 👋 Hi, I’m Salim
-- 👀 I’m interested in Machine Learning and Data Analysis
+- 👀 I’m interested in Software Engineering and Energy Efficient IoT Systems
-- 🌱 I’m currently learning Python and data science for AI
+- 🌱 My Favourite Programming Language is Python
-- 💞️ I’m looking to collaborate on any data analytics-related projects, especially energy-related ones.
-- I am also open to remote work positions as a data analyst.
+- I am also open to remote work positions and internships as Software Engineer.
-- 📫 How to reach me on LinkedIn is www.linkedin/in/lawal-salim, salimklawal@gmail.com
+- 📫 Reach me on LinkedIn:www.linkedin/in/lawal-salim, or email:salimklawal@gmail.com

 <!---
 elsirleem/elsirleem is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.